samsungsamiio/samsungsami.io/source/sami/connect-the-data/develop-rules-for-devices.md

   }
 }
 ~~~

+Rules do not support "or" operators.
+To accomplish this logic, you can create two Rules.
+{:.info}

 A condition is defined with at least one SAMI device `field`{:.param}.
 An `operator`{:.param} compares the field value from the incoming message to a user-specified `operand`{:.param} value.